awsdocs/amazon-rds-user-guide/doc_source/oracle-options-java.md

 You can remove the `JVM` option from a DB instance\.
 There is a brief outage while the option is removed\.
 After you remove the `JVM` option, you don't need to restart your DB instance\.

 **Warning**
  Removing the `JVM` option can result in data loss if the DB instance is using data types that were enabled as part of the option\.
 Back up your data before proceeding\.
-For more information, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)\.
+For more information, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)\.

 To remove the `JVM` option from a DB instance, do one of the following:
 + Remove the `JVM` option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.